jquense/teaspoon/README.md

   .should.equal('Betty')
 ```

-You can adapt and expand this pattern however your team likes, maybe just using the single testing prop or a suite.
+You can adapt and expand this pattern however your team likes, maybe just using the single testing prop or a few.
 You can also add some helper methods or pseudo selectors to help codify enforce your teams testing conventions.

 ## Adding collection methods and pseudo selectors